-- 3. Check the waste line over the entire flow path: - a) Make sure that no bending, pinching or squeezing of the waste line is present at any point in the flow path. - b) If you have to cut tubing to length, use a tubing cutter.
-Make sure that the cut is at right angle to the length of the line.
+- 3. Check the waste line over the entire flow path.
+Make sure that no bending (kink), pinching or squeezing of the waste line is present at any point in the flow path. - 4.
+If you have to cut tubing to length, use a tubing cutter.
+Make sure that the cut is at right angle to the length of the line and that the cut is not crimped.